Completing your accounting degree can lead to a successful career

 accounting school may not be easy, but there are many ways to

-receive accounting scholarships or accounting grants based on merit,
+receive scholarships or grants based on merit,

 financial situation, or submitting an essay.
 Minority groups and